 To ask the Secretary of State for Communities and Local Government, whether he plans to strengthen provisions in building regulations on ensuring that materials and methods used in housing construction are more resilient to the risk of flooding and damage caused by water leaks.

 To ask the right hon.
 Member for Meriden, representing the Church Commissioners, what support the Church of England provides for people affected by domestic violence and abuse.

-Conservative MP for Plymouth, Sutton and Devonport
+Former Conservative MP for Plymouth, Sutton and Devonport